Home » Metabolism » Healthy Exercises » Bodybuilding Workout Programs

 Instead, you should follow specific guidelines on what types of foods to eat.
 In terms of calories, you should reduce those slowly and always keep in mind that you need a couple of hundred extra for the muscle building.
 That means if you should be consuming 1,500 calories a day, you might need to consume 300 to 500 more calories per day to achieve your goals.

 Building lean muscle requires eating a balanced diet, including muscle building goods.
 That means you need healthy sources of lean protein.
 No more than 20% of your diet should be protein, however.
-And that should come from low-fat sources, such as fish and poultry.
+And that protein should come from low-fat sources, such as fish and poultry.
 Do not fry anything because this leads to higher levels of saturated fat which are bad for you in other ways.

 No more than 70% of your diet should be devoted to carbohydrates.
 Remember to avoid simple sugars, such as that found in candy and sweets.
 Instead, look for complex carbohydrates, such as whole wheat items and vegetables.
 Look for sources that are high in fiber which is important for overall good health, too.